vsanthanam/NetworkReachability/Sources/NetworkReachability/NetworkReachability.docc/NetworkReachability.md

         Task {
             do {
                 let monitor = try NetworkMonitor()
-                for try await reachability in monitor.reachability {
+                for try await reachability in NetworkMonitor.reachability {
                     switch reachability {
                         // do something
                     }